anna-kozh/blog/_posts/2025-10-20-Admin-console.md

    <span class="story-meta">
        <span class="step-label" aria-hidden="true">STORY 5 </span>
         <span class="badge">Adoption & Behaviour Change</span>
-    </span> Increasing adoption </h2>
+    </span> Failed adoption </h2>

-<p>One of the biggest admin pain points was updating user groups each year — for example, moving all “Year 1” parents to “Year 2.”</p>
+<p>One of the biggest admin pain points was updating user groups each year.</p>

 <p>Some schools solved this by uploading new CSV files, while others just relied on parents to do the right thing and update their groups.</p>

-<p>I took the initiative to design an “Assign Groups” feature that let admins bulk-move users directly in the UI without needing spreadsheets. </p>
+<p>We explored a lot of different options to solve that user pain.
+One of my initiatives was a lightweight “Assign groups” feature that let admins bulk-move users directly in the UI without needing spreadsheets. </p>
-<p>Admin would filter parents by the group and then click “Assign groups” - remove them from Year 1 and add them to Year 2.</p>

 {% include lightbox.html
           id="assign-groups"